c4pt000/Sophia-bot/README.md

 # Sophia-bot

-template build design is garbage from too many variables inter mixing into disconnected logical meanings to an extent,
+template build design is garbage from too many variables inter mixing into disconnected logical meanings to an extent, (too many chefs spoil the soup -< template -> x template -> x template -> z template -z

+zzzxxzxzxzxzxzxzxxzxzxzxzxxzxzxzx

+^^ end result of mixing too many different style templates

+^
+my opinion

+templates needed to be seperate concepts and possibly allowable by end user to install as mods or expansionability

 who ever OpenCOG project originally was